All Episodes

 This all affects interstate commerce and gives the FBI even more evidence and jurisdiction.

-After meeting with the proported hitman travel to Boston, Massachusetts to obtain a 5,000 cash advance to pay the hitman.
+After meeting with the purported hitman, traveled to Boston, Massachusetts, obtained a 5,000 cash advance to pay the hitman.

-So we're and uh about a month out, less than a month out from you know the assassination.
+On or about June 18, 2024, in a telephone call, so we're about a month out, less than a month out from the assassination.

-Uh, in a telephone call with an associate in the U.S. merchant, asked for assistance obtaining $5,000.
+In a telephone call with an associate in the U.S., merchant asked for assistance obtaining $5,000.

-Merchant told the associate that it was difficult to obtain the money from Pakistan because everything was closed due to eat holiday.
+Merchant told the associate that it was difficult to obtain the money from Pakistan because everything was closed due to Eid holiday.

-Merchant instructed the associate to transfer 5,000 through a Hoala, which merchant would pay him back either in Pakistan or via Ahoala.
+Merchant instructed the associate to transfer $5,000 through a Hawala, which merchant would pay him back either in Pakistan or via a Hawala.

-Okay, so you guys are probably wondering, Myron, what the fuck is a Hoala?
+Okay, so you guys are probably wondering, Myron, what the fuck is a Hawala?

 It is described as a money transfer without money movement.

-So let's go ahead and large this, right?
+So let's go ahead and enlarge this, right?

 Agent gives sender a code.

-Then step three, sender pass the code to the recipient, saying how much cash was handed in.
+Then step three, sender passes the code to the recipient saying how much cash was handed in.

 And then in country B, recipient gives code to Hawala B, who hands over cash minus fee.